Updated for 2017!

 You’ve heard of buyer’s remorse?
 Number five is his naughty cousin, non-buyers remorse.
 You get home from a Disney vacation, and with loads of time on your hands, you realize all the things you wish you had done on vacation but passed on.
 This is when you decide if paying for an event, despite the high cost, will be worth it on your next trip.

-Our fans have some suggestions for your next splurge:
+Our fans have some suggestions for your next splurge: Gotta Have it!
+12 Cheapskate Splurges at Walt Disney World

 Speaking of a splurge, if you have daughters, this is one “splurge” that rates high among our Cheapskate Princess Facebook Fans, the Bibbidi Bobbidi Boutique.
 It’s pricey, but most parents say the experience was well worth the cost.
+Is the Bibbidi Bobbidi Boutique Worth the Big Buck$?
+Just Ask a Cheap$kate Princess

 If you ever wanted to experience one of Disney’s higher priced events, like Cirque Du Soleil, the Mickey parties, or the Bibbidi Bobbidi Boutique, this may be the year to rectify your non-buyers remorse!

 Melina, “We visited the Magic Kingdom during ‘A Night of Joy’, and it was my 36th birthday.
 Around 12:30 am, we were walking down the lane in Frontierland, when I just stopped.
 My husband and I just stood for about 30 seconds; no one was in sight.
-Not one person, not a cast member, not a guest.
+Not one person, not a Cast Member, not a guest.
 The lane was empty.
 It felt like we were the only two people in the park at that time.
 It is the most magical moment I could ever dream of having.
 I would try to make that happen each time I go to the MK.”

-Disney is a crazy busy place, especially during holidays and times when kids are out of school.
+Disney is a crazy busy place, especially throughout holidays and times when kids are out of school.
 During these times in the parks, you will be surrounded by lots of crowds, music, parades, noise, and activity.
 This is certainly not a bad thing, but too much can result in overload for adults and children, most certainly young children.
 A mid-day break at your resort, visiting other resorts, or simply taking a nap can break up the day into more manageable pieces.

 And of course, as Melina points out, things slow way down at closing time, unless you run out of the gates to stand in a transportation line.
 If you have the mental and physical strength to stay up late, Disney parks are beautiful at night, during the time most people head for transportation home.
 Stick around to shop or have a snack as the crowds thin out.

-Cell phones, tablets and social media can add more craziness to an already frantic day, and here’s why you need less of that:
+Cell phones, tablets and social media can add more craziness to an already frantic day, and here’s why you need less of that: What’s One Thing You Need Less of On Your Disney World Vacation?

 Susan, “On our last morning, instead of just relaxing by the pool or hopping on a bus to visit a park or resort, I wanted the kids to experience the ferry to Magic Kingdom, because we did have time for a few rides and a little shopping.
 So, having driven to WDW, we drove to MK, missed our turn, backtracked and then attempted parking – ugh!
 Then, it took so long to get to the Magic Kingdom by ferry.
 I wish we would have just taken the bus, stayed a few hours, and then left for home from the resort.
 Or visited another resort for breakfast or something.
 I didn’t ‘push’ anything the whole trip and regretted doing so on our last morning.
 It wasn’t worth the frustration to leave on a disappointing note.”